 Then, there’s every chance you’ll do what you can to avoid dealing with the situation.
 It may be that you’re able to wipe that damp with a wet cloth every few days.
 Or, perhaps you stick up new wall art and hide it altogether.
 When you have a list of jobs as long as your arm elsewhere in the house, this behavior makes sense.

 But, that doesn’t mean it’s a good idea.
-In truth; even damp caused by window condensation is bad news.
+In truth; even dampness caused by window condensation is bad news.
 And, to prove that point, we’re going to look at the three main risks of covering the problem.

 The health risks

 The health risks associated with damp are, of course, the most pressing risk.
 There are various studies to prove that damp can contribute to respiratory problems.
 A study way back in 1997 revealed that people in damp homes were twice as likely to suffer from asthma.
 And, the worries don’t end there.
-Damp contains all number of harmful bacteria, and some of them are even proven to cause eczema.
+Damp contains a number of harmful bacteria, and some of them are even proven to cause eczema.
 And, there’s also a general risk of allergies, including red eyes, stuffy nose, and a feeling of being run down.
 Let’s not beat around the bush; mold is a toxin.
 And, you wouldn’t exactly invite one of those into your home to stay normally.
 So, why are you making exceptions here?